HLAfreq.HLAfreq

 222 ignoreG (bool, optional): Treat G group alleles as normal.

-223 See http://hla.alleles.org/alleles/g_groups.html for details.
+223 See https://hla.alleles.org/alleles/g_groups.html for details.
 Defaults to True.

 224